What is Freemasonry? Freemasonry is a brotherhood focused on developing the moral character of its members and upholding personal freedom.

 How long does it take for one to become a Mason?
 Typically, about three to six months.

 How much does it cost to join Masonry?
-Each Lodge sets their Fees for the degrees but the average cost is about $120 for the three degrees.
+Each lodge determines its fees for the degrees, but the average cost is approximately $120 for all three degrees.

 Are there annual dues?
 Yes.